ijpulidos/mdcli/README.md

 ### Completing residues

 The script `complete_residues.py` is a friendly tool that completes a PDB structure with both missing residues and atoms.
-Example of usage is a folows:
+Example of usage is as follows:

     python complete_residues.py -i /path/to/input/PDB --pdbcode PDBcode